-PRESIDENT SIMPSON: I would like to take this opportunity to thank all the members and the various convention committees.
+PRESIDENT SIMPSON: I would like

 They've been working hard for weeks and months preparing the reports for your review.
 Committee appointments can be found on the cover page of each committee report and are also listed in the appendix in the quadrennial report.
 As you can imagine, a tremendous amount of work goes in behind the scenes to bring this convention together.
 Convention committees work long hours to prepare the reports and recommendations.
 The committees convene several times prior to convention and virtually the entire week here at Las Vegas.